Kumati63/yt_downloader/README.md

 7. Run the development server
      ```bash
      python manage.py runserver

+Once the server is running, you can access the app in your web browser at http://127.0.0.1:8000/

 ## Author

 - **Matías Araya Olivares** - *Lead Programmer and Designer* - [Kumati63](https://github.com/Kumati63)

+## Future Features

+- **Audio and Video Merging**: Integrating a feature to combine video and audio into a single file.
+- **Multiple Video Downloads**: Allowing the user to download multiple videos simultaneously.
+- **Support for More Platforms**: Expanding support to download videos and audio from more platforms beyond YouTube (e.g., Twitter, Twitch, etc.).